Ravnur-Inc/ams-api-replacement-demo-app/docs/create-account.md

 ### Key Points:
 - `AzureLocation`: Can be any valid Azure location
 - `storage_name`: Must be replaced with an actual StorageAccount name
 - The storage account must have **Managed Identity with Storage Blob Data Contributor** role for accessibility from the current RMS deployment.
-See steps 1 nd 2 of [this instruction](https://docs.ravnur.com/hc/en-us/articles/18503446766226-How-to-grant-storage-access-for-RMS).
+See steps 1 and 2 of [this instruction](https://docs.ravnur.com/hc/en-us/articles/18503446766226-How-to-grant-storage-access-for-RMS).

 ## Step 3: Retrieving the API Key (Critical Step)